gholler-sopra/hydrator-plugins/core-plugins/docs/FileMove-action.md

 **fileRegex:** The wildcard regular expression to filter the files in the source directory that will be moved.
 The fileRegex pattern would be a simple search regex pattern which is used in any programming language like -- test.*/.csv -- (for move csv files start with test).

-**continueOnError:** To specify if the pipeline should continue if the move process fails.
-If all files are not successfully moved, the action will not return the files already moved to their original locations.
+**continueOnError:** To specify if the pipeline should continue when the move process fails.
+If all files are not successfully moved, the action will not restore the files already moved to their original locations.

 Example